-Cllr Rev Ann Easter, East Ham associate minister and Queen’s Chaplain, celebrates the imperfections of loved ones
+Cllr Rev Ann Easter, East Ham associate minister and Queen’s Chaplain is a Robbie Burns fan

 - Credit: Archant